-If you have a large extended family — like I do, (there are about 40 us) — a name exchange is a great way to shorten the gift list.
+If you have a large extended family — like I do, (there are about 40 of us) — a name exchange is a great way to shorten the gift list.

 If you feel comfortable with it, you can also make a charitable donation on behalf of family members.
-Imagine the simplicity: hop online, pick out of a gift, enter in your payment info, type in the name of the person you’re giving in honor of, and ta-da!
+Imagine the simplicity: hop online, pick out a gift, enter in your payment info, type in the name of the person you’re giving in honor of, and ta-da!
 Christmas shopping is done.

 What if they don’t want to simplify the gift-giving?

 If there are people in your life whose love language is gifts, suggesting that you not exchange gifts may make them feel unloved and rejected.
 Regardless of the frustration, please don’t allow the gift exchanges to drive a wedge between family members.

 In my previous post, I asked you to write out a Christmas gift list.
 Pull that out for a moment and look at all the names on the list.
 Ask yourself if there are people on the list that you don’t want to buy for?
 Scale it back.
 There is no need to participate in every single gift exchange.
 If you have lost touch with a person and only ever exchange gifts, this is a good time to gracefully end the practice.
 Try something like this: